AlviseDeFaveri/alvise.xyz/content/posts/can-xai-solve-bias/index.md

 ---
-Title: "AI Explanation: what the hell is even that?"
+Title: "Will AI explanation save us from the bias problem?"
 date: 2022-07-07
 RepoCard: true
 math: false